WallarooLabs/wally/book/python/writing-your-own-application.md

 This one is different.
 Wallaroo handles _streams of bytes_, and in order to do that efficiently, it uses a method called message framing.
 This means that Wallaroo requires input data to follow a special structure, as well as for the application to provide the mechanism with which to decode this data.

-To read more about this, please refer to the [Framed Source Handling](/book/intro/framed-source-handling.md) section.
+To read more about this, please refer to the [Creating A Decoder](/book/core-concepts/decoders-and-encoders.md#creating-a-decoder) section.

 For our application purposes, we will simply define the structure and how it is going to get parsed:

-1. input messages have the following structure: `HEADER_LENGTH``MSG_LENGTH``MSG`
+1. input messages have the following structure: A fixed length `PYALOAD_SIZE` followed by `PAYLOAD`
-1. Wallaroo requires three methods to parse this type of message:
+2. Wallaroo requires three methods to parse this type of message:
-  1. `header_length()`, which returns the number of bytes used for `HEADER_LENGTH` in the message.
-This value tells Wallaroo how many bytes to read from the stream as `MSG_LENGTH`.
+  1. `header_length()`, which returns the number of bytes used for the `PAYLOAD_SIZE` in the message.
+This value tells Wallaroo how many bytes to read from the stream as `HEADER`.
-  1. `payload_length(bytestream)`, which reads a `MSG_LENGTH` bytestream of size `HEADER_LENGTH` and computes the size of `MSG`.
-It then returns that size as an integer to Wallaroo, which will then read that many bytes of the stream.
+  2. `payload_length(bs)`, which reads `PAYLOAD_SIZE` bytestring of the size returned by `header_length()` and computes the size of `PAYLOAD`.
+It then returns that size as an integer to Wallaroo, which will then read that many bytes from the stream.
-  1. `decode(bytestream)`, which receives the remainder of the message, `MSG`, and decodes it into a python object.
+  3. `decode(bs)`, which receives the remainder of the message, `MSG`, and decodes it into a python object.

 In our case:

-* `HEADER_LENGTH` is 4 bytes for an unsigned 32-bit integer.
-* `MSG_LENGTH` is a big-endian unsigned 32-bit integer, so we use `struct.unpack('>I', bs)` to read it as an integer.
+* `PAYLOAD_SIZE` is a big-endian unsigned 32-bit integer, so we return `4` from `header_length()` and use `struct.unpack('>I', bs)` to read it as an integer.
-* `MSG` is text, so we decode as such, using `'utf-8'` encoding.
+* `PAYLOAD` is text, so we decode as such, using `'utf-8'` encoding.

 ### Application Setup

 So now that we have input decoding, computation, and output decoding defined, how do we build it all into an application?
 For this, two things are needed:
 1. an entry point for Wallaroo to create the application.
 This is the function `application_setup` that you need to define.
-1. the actual topology `application_setup` is going to return for Wallaroo to create the application.A
+2. the actual topology `application_setup` is going to return for Wallaroo to create the application.

 #### Application Builder and Pipelines

-An application is constructed of pipelines who, in turn, are constructed of a sequence of a source, steps, and optionally a sink.
-Our reverse application only has one pipeline, so only need to create one:
+An application is constructed of pipelines which, in turn, are constructed from a sequence of a source, steps, and optionally a sink.
+Our reverse application only has one pipeline, so we only need to create one:

 ```python
 ab = wallaroo.ApplicationBuilder("Reverse word")
 ab.new_pipeline("reverse", Decoder())
 ```

-Since each pipeline must have a source, it must then also have a source decoder.
+Since each pipeline must have a source, it must also have a source decoder.
 So `new_pipeline` takes a name and a `Decoder` instance as its arguments.

 Next, we add the computation step:
 ```python